-A. Through annual contracts with CMS, the Company offers insurance plans for Medicare-eligible individuals through the Medicare Advantage program.
-Members typically receive enhanced benefits over standard Medicare fee-for-service coverage, including reduced cost-sharing for preventative care, vision and other non-Medicare services.
-Members also typically receive coverage for certain prescription drugs, usually subject to a deductible, co-insurance and/or co-payment.
-The revenues ultimately received by the Company for each member are based on that member's health status and demographic characteristics, as determined via the CMS risk adjustment process, under which the Company regularly submits risk adjustment data to CMS.
-As such, at December 31, 2020, the Company records a receivable for future revenues that it expects to receive from CMS in the third quarter of 2021, after the final reconciliation of risk adjustment data for contract year 2020 is complete.
-The Company estimates this receivable by taking into account risk adjustment data for contract year 2020 submitted to CMS prior to December 31, 2020, as well as its estimate of the impact of risk adjustment data for contract year 2020 that will be submitted prior to the appropriate regulatory deadline in early 2021.
-These amounts are recognized in 2020 as premiums under contracts subject to redetermination.
+A. Through annual contracts with CMS, the Company's Medicare Advantage revenues ultimately received for each member are based on that member's health status and demographic characteristics, as determined via the CMS risk adjustment process, under which the Company regularly submits risk adjustment data to CMS.
+Under the risk adjustment process, the Company records a receivable for future revenues that it expects to receive from CMS in the following year, after the final reconciliation of risk adjustment data for the current contract year is complete.
+These amounts are recognized in the current year as premiums under contracts subject to redetermination.
 In addition, the Company's Medicare Advantage contracts are subject to retrospective rating provisions under which the Company and CMS share in amounts above and below agreed-upon target medical benefit ratios.